RamsinghLab/atacseeker_app/project_notes.md

 **report builder**

-`ilmn` has a weird report builder which relies on liquid/javascript etc. but quite frankly fails to impress.
+`ilmn` uses report builder which relies on liquid/javascript etc. but quite frankly fails to impress.
 I thought of publishing my report as a `html` document and then using iframes for serving this to the user.

 ```
 {% comment %}